BreakthroughGamer/task-template-devx-improvements/README.md

 ## **3. Write Your Core Task Logic**

-The src/task/1-task.js file is where you will write all the code to.
+The src/task/1-task.js file is where you will write all the code.
 Its for:

 1. Defining task behavior
 2. Handling inputs and outputs